getify/You-Dont-Know-JS/scope & closures/ch2.md

 In Chapter 1, we defined "scope" as the set of rules that govern how the *Engine* can look up a variable by its identifier name and find it, either in the current *Scope*, or in any of the *Nested Scopes* it's contained within.

 There are two predominant models for how scope works.
-The first of these is by far the most common, used by the large majority of programming languages.
-It's called Lexical Scope, and we will examine it in-depth.
-The other model, which is still used by some languages (such as Bash scripting, some modes in Perl, etc) is called Dynamic Scope.
+The first of these is by far the most common, used by the vast majority of programming languages.
+It's called **Lexical Scope**, and we will examine it in-depth.
+The other model, which is still used by some languages (such as Bash scripting, some modes in Perl, etc) is called **Dynamic Scope**.

 Dynamic Scope is covered in Appendix A. I mention it here only to provide a contrast with Lexical Scope, which is the scope model that JavaScript employs.